Home » Our Work

 The Boston Region MPO surveys MBTA stations for automobile parking, bicycle parking, and station amenities.
 At the conclusion of the latest data collection effort, MPO staff created a visual park-and-ride dashboard that shows the parking lot locations, parking capacity, and parking utilization for the 2017-18 park-and-ride inventory.
 In addition to parking information, data are displayed for accessible parking, bicycle parking, and other station amenities.

-Additionally, a detailed memorandum that summarizes the findings from the 2017–18 inventory is available in the link below.
-This includes a comparison of the 2017–18 inventory with the previous inventories (2013–14, 2009–10, and 2006), and appendices that show the number of parking spaces and amenities for each station.
+Additionally, detailed memoranda that summarize the findings from the 2017–18 vehicle parking and bicycle parking inventories are available in the links below.
+This includes a comparison of the 2017–18 inventory with the previous inventories (2013–14, 2009–10, and 2006), and appendices that show the number of vehicle and bicycle parking spaces and amenities for each station.

 Intersection Improvement Program